Total robustness in Bayesian Nonlinear Regression: Introduction

-\emph{Misspecification in the ME mechanism} is also damaging: \citet{yi2021estimation} show that even advanced corrections become biased when the assumed error law is wrong in parameter estimation and hypothesis tests. \citet{roy2006flexible} develop an EM algorithm for generalised linear models (GLM) with heavy‑tailed ME (Student‑t) and potentially multimodal covariate distributions, but they rely on external validation data to identify the ME variance.
-Later, \citet{cabral2014multivariate} relax this requirement by imposing a Student‑t family for the ME distribution and estimating its parameters via EM, though their framework is restricted to linear regression models.
-More flexible estimators, such as the phase-function technique of \citet{delaigle2016methodology} and the Bayesian nonparametric formulations of \citet{dellaporta2023robust} avoid the need for a known ME distribution, but neither deal with regression model misspecification.
+\emph{Misspecification in the ME mechanism} is also damaging: \citet{yi2021estimation} show that even advanced corrections become biased when the assumed error law is wrong in parameter estimation and hypothesis tests. \citet{roy2006flexible} develop an expectation-maximization (EM) algorithm for generalized linear models (GLM) with heavy-tailed ME (Student-t) and potentially multimodal covariate distributions, but they rely on external validation data to identify the ME variance.
+Later, \citet{cabral2014multivariate} relax this requirement by imposing a Student-t family for the ME distribution and estimating its parameters via EM, though their framework is restricted to linear regression models.
+More flexible estimators, such as the phase-function technique of \citet{delaigle2016methodology}, avoid the need for a known ME distribution, but do not deal with regression model misspecification.